CraftTweaker/CraftTweaker-Documentation/docs/Mods/Modtweaker/TConstruct/Fuel.md

 ```
 Parameters:

-- [ILiquidStack](/Vanilla/Liquids/ILiquidStack) fuel → liquid to be registered as fuel
+- [ILiquidStack](/Vanilla/Liquids/ILiquidStack) fuel → The fluid.
+Amount is the minimal increment that is consumed at once.
-- int duration → determines the duration
+- int duration → How many ticks the consumtpion of the fluidStack lasts.

 ### Consider this: